yuruki/disc-golf-testament/README.md

 ## The Rest

 1. For a cleaner release and "a louder slap", concentrate the pressure in your grip on the fingers farthest away from your body.
 This will make your arm effectively longer.
-2. For a more efficient slap and better angle consistency, move your arm in a flat plane, i.e. imagine sweeping towards the slap target with your leading elbow.
+2. For a more efficient hit and better angle consistency, move your arm in a flat plane, i.e. imagine sweeping towards the hit with your leading elbow.
-3. The idea of slap applies to forehand/sidearm as well.
-I believe Gregg Barsby has even mentioned that cue somewhere.
-4. Remember that your putt still has the biggest impact on your score.
+3. Remember that your putt still has the biggest impact on your score.

 Thank you for taking the time to read this.
 I hope it was helpful.